elauffenburger/ko-dynamic-components/README.md

 dynamic-components has a few configuration options (most of which are explored above), but some exist *outside* of the normal dynamicComponents.config(...) method -- these are set via require.config(...).

-This will map all requests in your application for ko-dynamic-components to the loader version of the module, which will support requirejs config options.
-The only reason you wouldn't want to use this version is if you aren't going to take advantage of those configuration options and don't feel comfortable with more complicated requirejs configuration.

 **require.js options**
 ```js
 	// Assuming module loaded as "ko-dynamic-components"